Mario no Photopi

 Three existing buttons have alternate images.
 In each case, the symbol in the hidden variant is not properly lightened.

 An additional set of buttons exists with no known function.
-These are not quite as high as their final game counterparts but the precalculated transparency is correct.
+These are not quite as high as their used counterparts, but the precalculated transparency is correct.